jaduplansti/Trayced/README.md

 # Trayced
-A Shitty Malware Analysis Toolkit Written In Bash and Will Probably Be in C Its main purpose is to ease scanning malware
+A Shitty Malware Analysis Toolkit Written In Bash and C Its main purpose is to make malware analysis 0.100 second faster